BeSpunky/angular-google-maps/wiki/Overlays-Superpower/Info-Windows.md

 Now this is a cool one... 😎

 The info window offered by the library presents new API and enhances the native one.
 You can now:
-1. Attach an info window to ANY ovelray (not just markers).
+1. Attach an info window to ANY overlay (not just markers).
 2. Select between 4 different triggers (Click, MouseOver, DoubleClick, RightClick).
 3. Set an auto close delay.